 As a normal part of the exploration process, Tier One enters into access and use agreements with the local communities.
 The process requires achieving local community consensus though positive dialogue with the communities.
-As at the date hereof, the Company has agreements with communities covering portions of the Curibaya and Hurricane projects which provide surface access and are in place until December 2023 (San Cipriano and Ñañohuayco target areas - Hurricane) and May 2024 (Curibaya).
+As at the date hereof, the Company has agreements with communities covering a portion of the Curibaya and Corisur projects which provide surface access and are in place until May 2024 and September 2024, respectively.
 Management believes that the community agreements will continue to be maintained in good standing for a reasonable cost, although there can be no certainty about the financial or other requirements to keep extending them.